D of E

-The DofE Award as it is more popularly known today is open is all Priory Academy LSST students from the age of fourteen.
+The DofE Award, as it is more popularly known today, is open to all Priory Academy LSST students from the age of 14.
 There are three Award levels; Bronze, Silver and Gold.
-Within each level there are four sections, although at Gold level the scheme includes a fifth “residential element”.
-The sections are; Physical, Skills, Volunteering, and Expedition.
-Self- development plays a key part of the Scheme.
-As students progress through the levels, the time element within sections becomes longer culminating in 12 months (18 months for direct entry) for Gold and 50 mile expedition in Wild Country over four days.
-There is a registration fee which is paid via the Academy to Lincolnshire County Council who are the operating authority.
-Although the Scheme is available to anyone between the ages of 14 and 25, it is the aim of the Academy that The Awards are completed within the time frame of Year 9 to Year 13.
+Within each level there are four sections, although at Gold level the scheme includes a fifth “residential" element.
+The sections are; Physical, Skills, Volunteering, and an Expedition.
+Self-development plays a key part of the Scheme.
+As students progress through the levels, the time element within sections becomes longer culminating in the Gold Award which is 12 months (18 months for direct entry) with an 80km expedition in Wild Country over four days.
+There is a registration fee which is paid via the Academy to Lincolnshire County Council who are our Operating Authority.
+Although the Scheme is available to anyone between the ages of 14 and 25, it is the aim of the Academy that DofE Awards are completed within the time frame of Year 9 to Year 13.
 There are ten “Guiding Principles” which are at the heart of the Scheme and drive the programmes.

-- The Award should be achievable by all.
+- The DofE Award should be achievable by all.

 - It is voluntary.

-- The Scheme should inspire personal and social development.
+- The DofE Award should inspire personal and social development.

-- The Award is personalised to fit the needs of the individual participant.
+- The DofE Award is personalised to fit the needs of the individual participant.

-- The student should complete a balanced and wide-ranging programme.
+- The participant should complete a balanced and wide-ranging programme.

-- The Scheme is progressive through its levels in terms of time, commitment and responsibility from the student.
+- The DofE Award is progressive through its levels in terms of time, commitment and responsibility from the student.

-- Before starting an activity the student are encouraged to set their own challenging goals; the aim being that if they achieve these and show improvement they will achieve the Award.
+- Before starting an activity the participants are encouraged to set their own challenging goals; the aim being that if they achieve these and show improvement they will achieve the DofE Award.

 - The Duke of Edinburgh’s Award programme demands a high commitment and level of perseverance.

-- The student should find the Scheme both enjoyable and rewarding.
+- The participant should find the activities both enjoyable and rewarding.